 Distinguished Speaker Series, launched in 2008, brings renowned authors, policy makers, scientists, media experts, business people and accomplished alumni to campus two times each year.
 The extended SUNY New Paltz community has recently attended presentations by Emmy award-winning alumna Janus Adams ’67 (Theatre Arts) and YouTube chief business officer Robert Kyncl ’95 (International Relations).

 During her 2019 address Dr. Rosie Philips Davis, President of the American Psychological Association, spoke about her initiative to use psychological science as a catalyst to address issues of deep poverty and bring about positive structural change.
 Dr. Davis is working to garner political support for an effective safety net and help partner organizations implement evidence-based antipoverty programs and policies.

 Women’s Leadership Summit connects currents students from all schools and majors with accomplished professionals who offer practical career advice and empowerment tips.
 These scholars and business leaders, many of whom are alumnae, provide guidance on transitioning from college to career, sharing both their own successes and set-backs.

-Leslie Gordon ’93 (Sociology), President and CEO of Feeding Westchester, guest speaker at the National Conference on Emergency Feeding and the National Academy of Sciences Institute of Medicine on Seniors & Hunger, and guest lecturer of Fordham University’s Nonprofit Leadership graduate program, was the 2019 keynote speaker.
+Leslie Gordon ’93 (Sociology), President and CEO of Food Bank for New York City, guest speaker at the National Conference on Emergency Feeding and the National Academy of Sciences Institute of Medicine on Seniors & Hunger, and guest lecturer of Fordham University’s Nonprofit Leadership graduate program, was the 2019 keynote speaker.